Jeanna Fine

-Jeanna Fine (born September 29, 1964) is an American former pornographic actress and erotic dancer.
+Jeanna Fine (September 29, 1964 – November 2025) was an American pornographic film actress and erotic dancer.

 Career

-Adult film actress Barbara Dare remarked how "fine" Jeanna was, which prompted Jeanna to adopt that as her surname.
-She was romantically involved with fellow pornographic actress Savannah.

-Fine began in the adult movie industry as a blonde-haired punk-girl when she was 21 in 1985.
-She made fifty movies between 1986 and 1989.
-She re-emerged as a black-haired in 1990.
-According to Fine's official adult film bio, Fine's adult film career was noted to have several large gaps between performing, such as during the pregnancy and birth of her son.

-According to her IAFD page, Fine made her last non-compilation film in 2002.

 Fine was inducted in the AVN Hall of Fame in 1997.
 She is also in the X-Rated Critic's Association's Hall of Fame.

-Fine appeared briefly in the film The Boondock Saints, as a dancer working the adult parlor where an attack was made on a mafia character played by fellow adult star Ron Jeremy.
+Fine had a small role in the 1999 film The Boondock Saints as a dancer.

-Personal life
+Personal life and death

-Fine became involved in a long-term relationship with fellow pornographic actress Savannah, who claimed to have fallen deeply in love with Fine.
+Fine became involved in a long-term relationship with fellow pornographic actress Savannah.
 In a 1999 interview following the airing of the E!
 True Hollywood Story about Savannah's life and death, Fine commented, "We had an ongoing, on-again, off-again, volatile, loving relationship.
 At that time I was having a lot of problems myself.
-Between [male porn actor] Sikki Nixx and Savannah pushing and pulling, I pretty much at one point ran away from them both.
+Between [Sikki] Nixx and Savannah pushing and pulling, I pretty much at one point ran away from them both.
 I couldn't take it any longer.
 But I feel I left her behind when she needed me most.
 It's very sad."

-Their relationship has been described as troubled due to the two women's heroin addiction.
+She died in November 2025, at the age of 61.